JoeG230/Capstone-Project/README.md

 This dataset has energy data for every country, with 129 variables and over 22,000 rows.

-Before diving into the data, I decided to focus on data from 2001 onwards.
-Unfortunately there was too much missing data between 2019 - 2022, so our data focuses on 2001 - 2018.

-Countries with populations smaller than 2 million were excluded to emphasize trends within larger population groups.

 Our final cleaned dataset had around 2500 rows.
 And focused on: